 How long does it take to fix a gummy smile?

-The time it takes to fix a gummy smile is dependent on the amount of dental work you need.
-Time to heal post-procedure may take anywhere from two weeks to two months.
+The time it takes to fix a gummy smile depends on the amount of dental work needed.
+Healing post-procedure may take two weeks to two months.

 Why do some people have gummy smiles?

 Excess gum tissue growth causes gummy smiles.
-While teeth are growing in, sometimes gum tissue continues to grow, resulting in the appearance of a gummy smile.
+While teeth are growing, sometimes gum tissue continues growing, resulting in a gummy smile.

 Can kids grow out of a gummy smile?